linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 AnchorCheck
 ^^^^^^^^^^^

 Checks validity of HTML anchors.
+Only pages accessed over http(s) are checked.

 LocationInfo
 ^^^^^^^^^^^^